 6. Cut Wasteful Expenses

 Are you still paying for Netflix, even though you use your roommate’s account now?
 Or paying for Spotify Premium -- but always using Pandora instead?

 You’d be surprised how easily those recurring expenses can slip your mind!
 They can add up and eat away at your bottom line throughout the year.

-You can use the new app Clarity Money to find your forgotten subscriptions and cancel them.
+You can use the new (free) iOS app Clarity Money to find your forgotten subscriptions and cancel them.